-Week Breakdown Trainee tasks (Curriculum links including CCF) Mentor tasks (Curriculum links including CCF) Week 6 - NO RoP Teaching commitment: 60% (mentor discretion) PPA time: 1⁄2 day PD time: 1⁄2 day CCF focus:-Adaptive Teaching and Professional Behaviours 4+6 Training focus: Strategies to remove barriers to learning; Partnership with parents and working with other professionals.
-In PD time, develop your understanding of the weekly training focus, e.g., meet with SENCO to discuss strategies to remove barriers to learning and consider how physical, social & intellectual factors impact on learning.
-Plan, teach and assess all the Maths and English and one foundation subject- or 3 full days Be observed and receive written feedback on one of your lessons, relating to the week's training focus-No RoP.
-Review Point 2 Gather evidence for viva 2.
-Plan outline targets for Block 3.
-Read Summative report with mentor.
-Further responsibilities: As for previous weeks plus ensure wider aspects such as assemblies, parent consultations and other responsibilities have been observed and discussed.
-CCF focus:-Adaptive Teaching and Professional Behaviours 4+6 Training focus: Strategies to remove barriers to learning; Partnership with parents and working with other professionals.
-Suggested coaching opportunities: Meet with Expert Colleague: Special Educational Needs Coordinator (SENCO) to meet with trainee to Share & Explain how pupil premium funding is used and how impact is measured.
-Demonstrate & Deconstruct meeting with parents or other professionals Demonstrate & Deconstruct lessons with a focus on SMSC Observe & Feedback -focus on strategies to remove barriers to learning Lesson observation and feedback No RoP this week.
+Week Breakdown Trainee tasks (Curriculum links including CCF) Mentor tasks (Curriculum links including CCF) Teaching commitment: 60% (mentor discretion) PPA time: 1⁄2 day PD time: 1⁄2 day ON UNIT OF THE PROPERTY OF THE CCF focus:-Adaptive Teaching CCF focus:-Adaptive Teaching Training focus: Strategies to remove barriers to learning Suggested coaching opportunities: Meet with Expert Colleague: Special Educational Needs Coordinator (SENCO) to meet with trainee to Share & Explain how pupil premium funding is used and how impact is measured.
+Demonstrate & Deconstruct lessons with a focus on SMSC Observe & Feedback -focus on strategies to remove barriers to learning Lesson observation and feedback No RoP this week.
 Review Point 2 Write Summative report and share with trainee, send to tutor.
 Clear targets planned together for block 3.
+Week Further responsibilities: As for previous weeks plus ensure wider aspects such as assemblies, parent consultations and other responsibilities have been observed and discussed.